-Thankfully, yes!
-Ohio is one of the many states that have legalized all hemp derivatives.
-That means Delta-8 is legal and accessible in the state.
+Thankfully, yes, Delta-8-THC is legal in Ohio!
+Ohio is one of the many states that have legalized all hemp derivatives making all types of D8 products legal and accessible in the state.

 Here’s what you should know about Ohio Delta-8 laws before you buy: